mtconnect/cppagent/README.md

     }

 This will use the ExampleStreams_1.3.xsd schema in the document.
-The `e` is the alias that will be used the reference the extended schema.
+The `e` is the alias that will be used to reference the extended schema.
 The `Location` is the location of the xsd file relative in the agent namespace.
 The `Location` must be mapped in the `Files` section.

 An optional `Path` can be added to the `...Namespaces` declaration instead of declaring the `Files` section.
 The `Files` makes it easier to include multiple files from a directory and will automatically include all the default MTConnect schema files for the correct version.
-(See `SchameVersion` option below)
+(See `SchemaVersion` option below)

 You can do this for any one of the other documents: